zudello/zudello-knowledge-base/Knowledge Base/Zudello Writing Guide.md

 	- Quotes are found under the Purchasing module. ❌

 ### Statuses

+- When creating statuses use Title Case (see Zudello UI section above for more information)
 - Match case formatting exactly and use bold when directly referencing statuses
 - Don't bold or capitalise the word 'status'
 	  E.g. The invoice will move to **Completed** status ✅